satori-com/mzbench/doc/scenarios/spec.md

 **Exec commands** let you to run any shell command on all nodes or only on the director node.

 **Worker calls** are functions defined by the worker.
 They can be executed only on the director node.
 Worker calls are used to update the [environment variables](#environment-variables) used in the benchmark.
+An example is available in dummy_worker [code](https://github.com/machinezone/mzbench/blob/master/node/apps/dummy_worker/src/dummy_worker.erl#L30).

 ### assert